Support Sets in Exponential Families and Oriented Matroid Theory: Introduction

 \section{Introduction}

 In this paper we study exponential families, which are well known statistical models with many nice properties.
-Let $\mathcal{E}$ be an exponential family on a finite set $\mathcal{X}$, and $\overline{\mathcal{E}}$ its closure.
-We want to describe the set
+Let $\mathcal{E}$ be an exponential family on a finite set $\mathcal{X}$.
+We are interested in the closure $\overline{\mathcal{E}}$ (with respect to the usual topology).
+In particular we are interested in the set